drandarov-io/JUnit-5-Quick-Start-Guide-and-Framework-Support/IO.md

 Introduction
 ------------

-### Intentions
+### Information
-TODO
+Some headers related to code will have a code-link behind their name directing to the corresponding class in the GitHub-Reposiory.

-For source code see my GitHub-Repository:
+For the whole source code see my GitHub-Repository:
 [**dmitrij-drandarov/JUnit-5-QuickStart-Guide-and-Samples**
 ](https://github.com/dmitrij-drandarov/JUnit-5-QuickStart-Guide-and-Samples)